 Silent speech recognition from

-sensors attached on the tongue and lips); bottom panel shows
+coordinates of sensors attached on the tongue and lips); the

 The participant is